kdalanon/ChatGPT-AutoHotkey-Utility/README.md

 ### APIs

-You can edit the APIs used for each prompt by changing the `API_Model` under each prompt.
+You can edit the API used for each prompt by changing the `API_Model` under each prompt.

 ![76IxQa4](https://github.com/kdalanon/ChatGPT-AutoHotkey-Utility/assets/123705491/7bd23815-78d8-4629-b69b-7fcea3be5f28)